robertwayne/blossom/README.md

 Connecting via Telnet: `telnet blossom.sombia.com 5080`

-*In order to connect to the secure port, you must use a MUD client which support TLS encryption.
+*In order to connect to the secure port, you must use a MUD client which supports TLS encryption.
 I recommend [Mudlet](https://www.mudlet.org/) for a cross-platform option!*